CursedRock17/F-Drone-Stack/Hardware/README.md

 your props in the correct direction for props out. *Tip* : think about how the air would flow if it made contact with the prop
 13) The drone is now assembled!

+### Steps Before Flying
+There are some steps we should take, after assembling the drone, before it gets in the air:
+1) Ensure no loose connections between motors and onboard connectors, also ensure there's no other power source, before plugging in the battery
+2) Ensure the drone will not be armed before flight whether it's with a handset, some teleop data, or an autonomous code
+3) Grip the drone well and plug in the battery (2S)
+4) Ensure the drone can pitch, roll, and yaw by slowly altering values to one side.
+Make sure your throttle speed is low enough so it doesn't fly out of your hand.
+You may also want to set RPY=0, then manually turn the drone to each of its' sides to see if it would balance itself out.
+5) Disconnect from any tether or hold on the drone, go a clear space with no unwanted obstacles.
+6) Run your process!

 ### General Board Setup Requirements
 - 1.0mm Power/GND width